Somali National Alliance: United Nations Intervention

 In late July 1992 the alliance announced that they were creating a "joint administrative body" to make security arrangements in order to reduce banditry and that they further rejected recent proposals to send 500 UN troops to Somalia.
 Instead they appealed to the UN to aid the creation of a 6,000 man strong police service to maintain security and Aidid announced that he agreed with the deployment of 40 UN military observers to Mogadishu.
-That July the first contingent of UN of troops arrived in Somalia.
+That July the first contingent of UN troops arrived in Somalia.

 In August 1992, Special Representative of the UN Secretary-General Mohammed Sahnoun successfully persuaded Aidid to enlarge the UN deployment.
 On 12 August, the Somali National Alliance signed an agreement allowing for the deployment of another 500 UN peacekeepers.
 However, as part of that agreement Sahnoun promised Aidid that any further deployments required the consent of SNA leadership.
 To the surprise of both the SNA and UN Special Representative Mohammed Sahnoun, Secretary-General Boutros Ghali announced in a 24 August report his intention to increase the size of UNOSOM from 500 to 3,500 and deploy the extra troops in four operational zones across the country.
 According to Professor Stephen Hill, Sahnoun knew the announcement, "...threatened to undo all his long worked for local support, because it had been made ‘without consulting the Somali leaders and community elders," Following Ghali's decision, Sahnoun attempted to have the deployment postponed until he could renegotiate with the SNA, which UN headquarters refused.'

 The large scale international military intervention in late 1992 mobilized nationalist opposition to foreign troops in Somalia, which contributed to a significant growth of support for the SNA, which loudly decried perceived UN colonial practices.
 John Drysdale, a prominent advisor hired by the UN for the operation, warned UNOSOM officials that Somalis would widely see a military deployment as gumeysi (foreign oppression) if it was perceived to be made without their sanction.

 On 9 December 1992, under the newly established US led UNITAF military operation, American troops began landing on the Somali coastline at Mogadishu.
 Over 20,000 US troops were deployed.
 Mohamed Farah Aidid, leader of the Somali National Alliance (SNA), initially welcomed the operation, reportedly at the urging of his lieutenant Osman Atto, who had close ties to U.S. embassy officials in Nairobi and the American oil company Conoco.
 Aidid favored a US-led mission over a UN-led one, given his strained relationship with the UN Secretary-General Boutros-Ghali.
 This non-confrontational stance was reciprocated by the Americans who avoided trying to disarm Aidid's faction.
 UNITAF later transitioned into the more aggressive UNOSOM II which focused on nation building, and major disagreements between the UN and the Somali National Alliance began soon after the establishment of UNOSOM II, centering on the perceived true nature of the operations political mandate.
 In May 1993, relations between the SNA and UNOSOM rapidly deteriorated following two significant events.